 2. Over-relying on a strength makes it a weakness.

 Chances are you are producing more than you can carry.
 You may have overlapping ideas and abilities.
 But you have to accept that you can’t do all of them equally well, especially if you’re creative or entrepreneurial.

 Earlier in life, my concentration was in art.
 I won some awards and thought about being a comic book artist.
 When I discovered music, I put art on the back burner.
 Music was a strength and opened many doors for me.

-But I realized about two years ago that I had to prune music from being first place in my life to grow further.
-Though art and music were bearing good fruit, they weren’t the fullness of what I am called to do.
+But I realized in my thirties that I had to prune music from being first place in my life in order to grow further.
+Though art and music were bearing good fruit, they weren’t the fullness of what I wanted to do with my life.

 3. You are a limited resource.